Beyond optical chirality density: tensor-based description of electromagnetic chirality: Operators of bilinear forms

-All matrices in~\eqref{Matrices A and B} are symmetric and traceless.
-Moreover, they are mutually orthogonal with respect to the Frobenius inner product and together they form a convenient basis of the six–dimensional vector space of symmetric $3\times3$ matrices.
+All matrices in Eq.~\eqref{Matrices A and B} are symmetric and linearly independent, and together they form a convenient basis of the six-dimensional vector space of symmetric $3\times3$ matrices.
+They should not be confused with an orthonormal traceless basis: the matrices $A^{(m)}$ have nonzero trace and are not mutually orthogonal, whereas the matrices $B^{(m)}$ are off-diagonal and mutually orthogonal.

 To make the structure of these operators more transparent, it is useful to express them in terms of the dyadic basis

 where